Chávez eyes: Analysis

 According to a 2014 report titled Faces and Traces of a Leader.
-Hugo Chavez: Memory of a People by the Venezuelan government's National Center for History, the Chávez eyes are supposed to represent a "watchful and protective gaze" and present a feeling of transparency or trust related to the phrase "Look into my eyes when I'm talking".
-It was also noted that since Chávez was not physically present in Venezuela anymore, the Chávez eyes to Bolivarian government supporters represented an "omnipresent" Chávez, reminding voters of their "ideological commitment".
+Hugo Chavez: Memory of a People by the Venezuelan government's National Center for History, the Chávez eyes represent a "watchful and protective gaze" and present a feeling of transparency or trust related to the phrase "Look into my eyes when I'm talking".
+It was also said that since Chávez was not physically present in Venezuela anymore, the Chávez eyes to Bolivarian government supporters represented an "omnipresent" Chávez, reminding voters of their "ideological commitment".

-Some who experienced the work say that it instills a presence of Chávez, a sense that he is "always watching you" that has been compared to the Orwellian figure, Big Brother.
+Some who experienced the work say that it instils a presence of Chávez, a sense that he is "always watching you" that has been compared to the Orwellian figure, Big Brother.

-Censure
+Removal from National Assembly in 2016

-After the 2015 Venezuelan parliamentary election, in 2016 when the Anti-Chavista National Assembly was installed in the Jose Maria Vargas building, which is controlled by the Anti-Chavista National Assembly, the building used to have the eyes of Chavez, meaning that the building was owned by someone who supported Chavez or simply the government putted it.
-After the installation of the opposition in the building, the eyes and all meaning of chavismo was replaced by the icon of the National Assembly.
+After the 2015 Venezuelan parliamentary election, in 2016 when the Anti-Chavista National Assembly was installed in the Jose Maria Vargas building, the eyes were removed from the building, along with other symbols of chavismo, and were replaced by the seal of the National Assembly.